First Year (14 rotation blocks)

-Management of patients with all acute medical problems admitted to the intensive care units of five hospitals (UH, DHMC, DVAMC, SAC and RMC).
+Management of patients with all acute medical problems admitted to the intensive care units of five hospitals: UC Health (UCH), Denver Health Medical Center (DHMC), Veteran's Administration Medical Center (VAMC), St. Anthony Central (SAC), and Rose Medical Center (RMC).

 Management of patients with chronic respiratory insufficiency due to asthma, COPD, ILD, tuberculosis, atypical mycobacterial disease and immunologic deficiency states.
 The physiology and sleep medicine rotation at NJMRC also includes a required elective in two of the following: occupational medicine, pulmonary rehabilitation, interstitial lung disease, or chest imaging.